sfleischman105/sfleischman105.github.io/_posts/2017-10-26-creating-a-chess-engine.md

 ---
-title: Pleco, A Rust Chess Engine
+title: "Pleco: Creating A Chess Engine With Rust"
 ---

 Over the past couple months, I've been working on [Pleco](https://github.com/sfleischman105/Pleco),